nodeca/js-yaml/README.md

 Browser support was done mostly for online demo.
 If you find any errors - feel free to send pull requests with fixes.
 Also note, that IE and other old browsers needs [es5-shims](https://github.com/kriskowal/es5-shim) to operate.

+Notes:

+1. We have no resourses to support browserified version.
+Don't expect it to be well tested.
+Don't expect fast fixes if something goes wrong there.
+2. `js/function` in browser bundle will not work by default.
+If you really need it - load `esprima` parser first (via amd or directly)
+3. `!!bin` in browser will return Array, because browsers do not support node.js Buffer and adding Buffer shims is completely useless on practice.

 API